 Serving on a National Board that advises SAMHSA on substance abuse prevention practices, programs and policies for American Indian and Alaska Native populations.

-Maintaining resources about tobacco and secondhand smoke for community use.
+Offering brochures, quit-smoking guides, Quit Kits, and other resources about tobacco and secondhand smoke for anyone to use.

 Some promoters have said e-cigarettes are a healthier alternative to smoking cigarettes and are a good cessation tool.
 These are both false statements; e-cigarettes are addictive, unsafe and not recommended to help people quit.